devops-cloud-ksmith/lumelight-dev-rds-copy-transfer-project/README.md

 ```

 The server listens on `0.0.0.0:5001`, so open `http://localhost:5001` in your browser.
 Fill out the form and submit to start the swap process.

+The frontend polls the `/progress` endpoint during a swap to display live log messages so you can monitor each stage of the migration.

 ## VPC and EC2 Migration